DHTMLX/docs-kanban/docs/guides/configuration.md

 	items: [
 		"search", // search bar
         "spacer", // empty space
-        "sort", // control for sorting cards
+        "undo", // control to undo the card operations in the history "redo", // control to redo the card operations in the history "sort", // control for sorting cards
         "addColumn", // control for adding new columns "addRow", // control for adding new rows